Yunxi-Zhu/Yunxi-Zhu.github.io/_pages/about.md

 # <span class='anchor' id='about-me'></span> About Me  /•᷅•᷄\୭
 <span style="font-size: 18px;">I am a second-year master's student in Mechanical Engineering with a foucus on Robotics at Columbia University.
 Before entering Columbia, I earned B.Eng. from Xi'an Jiaotong University.

-<span style="font-size: 18px;">My research interest lies at the intersection of robotics, optimal control, machine learning, and simulation.
+<span style="font-size: 18px;">My research interest lies at the intersection of robotics control, optimization, and simulation.